NIRCam Imaging and NIRISS WFSS of Galaxies Within Lensing Clusters

 Since NIRCam imaging observations are performed as a coordinated parallel observation to the NIRISS WFSS observations, the NIRCam readout patterns are chosen to best match the available observing time to the contemporaneous NIRISS observation element (see Step-by-Step APT Guide for NIRISS WFSS and NIRCam Parallel Imaging of Galaxies in Lensing Clusters).
 For the direct imaging part of the NIRISS WFSS exposure, a NIRCam readout pattern of MEDIUM8 is chosen for the parallel NIRCam imaging observations since the NIRISS direct imaging exposures are relatively short.
 For the NIRCam imaging observations that are performed parallel to the NIRISS grism exposures, the DEEP8 readout pattern is chosen since this readout pattern is optimized to provide the highest signal-to-noise data for the faintest objects and the parallel NIRISS grism exposures are long enough to support this contemporaneous NIRCam readout pattern.

-Step 8 - Use the Exposure Time Calculator (ETC) to determine the exposure times for the direct images and for the dispersed images from the grisms
+Step 8 - Use the Exposure Time Calculator (ETC) to determine the exposure parameters for the direct images and for the dispersed images from the grisms

 To determine the exposure parameters for this observation using the Exposure Time Calculator (ETC), please see the article Step-by-Step ETC Guide for NIRISS WFSS and Parallel NIRCam Imaging of Galaxies in Lensing Clusters.